Vishal462/xvqa-explainable-vqa/README.md

   <img src="assets/fig6-2_head_vs_tail.png" width="55%" alt="Head vs Tail accuracy">
 </p>

 The 19.59 pp gap is the honest finding: X-VQA has learned real statistical associations, as every model trained on a finite corpus does.
-But Tail accuracy of 39.76% on a **1,833-way** classification problem where chance is ~0.05%, this means the model is genuinely reasoning over visual evidence on a large fraction of rare concept pairings, not defaulting to frequency priors.
+But Tail accuracy of 39.76% on a 1,833-way classification problem (where chance is ~0.05%) indicates that the model retains substantial performance on rare concept pairings where language priors are less reliable.

 ### Visual grounding